 Try this Garlic-Sage Steak Topping from The Spruce Eats.

 Most people think of parsley as a garnish.
 I am guilty of that too.
-This herb can add a lovely fresh flavour to any beef dish.
-It has a vibrant, aromatic flavour with a slightly lemony aroma.
+This herb can add a lovely fresh flavor to any beef dish.
+It has a vibrant, aromatic flavor with a slightly lemony aroma.

-You should add parsley towards the end of the cooking as heat can destroy the flavour.
+You should add parsley towards the end of the cooking as heat can destroy the flavor.

 If you fancy Korean cuisine, try this recipe – Parsley Peppercorn Beef Patties from Beyond Kimchee.